osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex3-docker.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: #008; } </style>

-Software Exercise 5c (Optional): Using Docker
+Software Exercise 4.3: Using Docker
 ====================================

 In this exercise, you will run the same Python script as the other Python exercises, but using a Docker container.